 Mr. Kline was just 51-years-old when he had his first hip surgery in 2007.
 A motorcycle and golf enthusiast, Mr. Kline had a zest for life, waking up each morning ready to attack the day.
 Due to the effects of his two hip surgeries, the second of which was necessitated by the defective Zimmer hip implant, he now endures chronic pain, limitations on his daily activities, and he relies on a cane for walking.

 Mr. Kline’s case was initially tried in July 2015, at which a verdict was entered in his favor.
 After affirming the liability verdict, the court of appeals sent the case back to the trial court to be tried on damages only.

 The case was retried on the damages beginning on July 22, 2019.
 The jury ruled that Zimmer, Inc.’s defective product caused Mr. Kline: $80,460.19 in past economic losses; $3,600,000 in past non-economic losses; and $4,000,000 in future non-economic losses.
 The verdict, which was unanimous, was delivered on July 29, 2019.

-Following the verdict, Waters Kraus & Paul partner Gary Paul announced, “We’re thrilled to see Mr. Kline finally get some justice after 12 years of pain and delay.”
-According to Waters Kraus & Paul partner, Gibbs Henderson, “it’s not an overstatement to say this Zimmer product has affected, and will continue to affect, every facet of Gary Kline’s life.”
+Following the verdict, Waters Kraus Paul & Siegel partner Gary Paul announced, “We’re thrilled to see Mr. Kline finally get some justice after 12 years of pain and delay.”
+According to Waters Kraus Paul & Siegel partner, Gibbs Henderson, “it’s not an overstatement to say this Zimmer product has affected, and will continue to affect, every facet of Gary Kline’s life.”

 See the Case Fact Sheet.